-1. Inquiries regarding cross-border wealth management businesses Following the disclosure and the settlement of the US cross-border matter, tax and regulatory authorities in a number of countries have made inquiries and served requests for information located in their respective jurisdictions relating to the cross-border wealth management services provided by UBS and other financial institutions.
+Following the disclosure and the settlement of the US cross-border matter, tax and regulatory authorities in a number of countries have made inquiries and served requests for information located in their respective jurisdictions relating to the cross-border wealth management services provided by UBS and other financial institutions.
 As a result of investigations in France, in May and June 2013, respectively, UBS (France) S.A. and UBS AG were put under formal examination ("mise en examen") for complicity in having illicitly solicited clients on French territory, and were declared witness with legal assistance ("témoin assisté") regarding the laundering of proceeds of tax fraud and of banking and financial solicitation by unauthorized persons.
-In July 2014, UBS AG was placed under formal examination with respect to the potential charges of laundering of proceeds of tax fraud, for which it had been previously declared witness with legal assistance, and the court ordered UBS to provide bail ("caution") of EUR 1.1 billion.
-UBS has appealed the determination of the bail amount.
-Separately, in June 2013, the French banking supervisory authority's disciplinary commission reprimanded UBS (France) S.A. for having had insufficiencies in its control and compliance framework around its cross-border activities and "know your customer" obligations.
+In July 2014, UBS AG was placed under formal examination with respect to the potential for having had insufficiencies in its control and compliance framework around its cross-border activities and "know your customer" obligations.
 It imposed a penalty of EUR 10 million, and a provision in that amount is reflected on our balance sheet at 30 June 2014.